-Walking down to the bank of the Tagus estuary, we stopped by the Monument to the Discoveries, built in 1960 to commemorate the 500th anniversasry of Henry the Navigator’s death.
+Walking down to the bank of the Tagus estuary, we visited the Monument to the Discoveries, built in 1960 to commemorate the 500th anniversasry of Henry the Navigator’s death.
 A concrete tower shaped like a caravel, each side features several of Portugal’s most famous explorers.

 Our next stop was the National Coach Museum.
 Queen Amélia founded the museum in 1905 to house the royal family’s extensive collection of royal coaches.
 Today, its two large buildings house over 70 coaches used by Portuguese and other European royalty.

 After a quick stop for ice cream, we took a long bus ride out to the Calouste Gulbenkian Museum.
 Portugal’s best art museum, the Gulbenkian’s collection contains a vast array of pieces dating from antiquity.
-We rode the subway back to our apartment, stopped by the Praça do Comércio to try some Portuguese wines at the Wines of Portugal tasting room.
-Then we walked over the Barrio Alto neighborhood for a delicious seafood dinner at Mar ao Largo.
+We rode the subway back to our apartment and returned to the Praça do Comércio to try some Portuguese wines at the Wines of Portugal tasting room.
+Then we walked over to the Barrio Alto neighborhood for a delicious seafood dinner at Mar ao Largo.

 Returning to Lisbon, we explored the Bairro Alta neighborhood, perched on one of the hills overlooking the city.
 We took in the views and visited Carmo Convent, a church whose roof collapsed during the devastating 1755 earthquake but whose walls still stand.
 Its very cool to explore the roofless church, and it now houses a small museum.
 In the evening, we tried a Mozambican dinner at the hip Cantinho do Aziz.

 We spent the next day exploring Évora, a hill town east of Lisbon.
 The town’s most famous attraction is its Chapel of Bones, which is built (as you might guess) mostly from human bones.
-Concerned about their society’s materialism, a group of Franciscan monks built the chapel to remind the wealthy townspeople of the ephemereal nature of life on earth.
-They left a message above the chapel door: “Nós ossos que aqui estamos, pelos vossos esperamos; in English: “We bones, are here, waiting for yours.”
+Concerned about their society’s materialism, a group of Franciscan monks erected the chapel to remind the wealthy townspeople of the ephemereal nature of material life on Earth.
+They left a message above the chapel door: “Nós ossos que aqui estamos, pelos vossos esperamos” (in English: “We bones, are here, waiting for yours”).